The history of the Georgian political poster

-Since independence was proclaimed – from 1990 through to 2017 – residents of Georgia have gone to parliamentary and presidential elections a total of 21 times.
+Since independence was proclaimed in 1990, residents of Georgia have gone to parliamentary and presidential elections a total of 22 times.
 If one takes a look at the election posters glued to the walls in the streets, the whole modern history of the country will appear before your eyes.

 Posters and billboards are a great way to reconstruct political history.